David-Way/david-way.github.io/content/projects/warp-weighted-loom/warp-weighted-loom.md

 The brief for this project was simple enough.
 Design and build warp weighted loom suitable for a home use with a working area of around 6 by 4 feet.

 I started with research to familiarize myself with the weaving domain, its key concepts and what a warp weighted loom was...
+This research began at an event hosted by the Liberty Weavers project where I was able to see a variety of weaving techniques, their products and ask questions.

 Once I understood the basics, I watched videos of weavers demonstrating, describing and teaching techniques on their own looms.
 I took note of any novel solutions between the looms as well as any needs or difficulties the weavers reported.

 The research needed to design a tool for a technical skill, and rich domain knowledge can take as long or longer than building the tool itself.
 While I'm still unable to weave myself (did you know Leo Fender, founder of Fender Musical Instruments, couldn't play a note on the guitar), my partner has been learning and practicing weaving for almost two years and so was an accommodating Subject Matter Expert to user test with.